Little Heath, Berkshire

+Little Heath is a village near Tilehurst in the West Berkshire borough of Berkshire, England.
+It borders Reading and the town's wider borough.

 Government

 Little Heath is within that part of Tilehurst, sometimes known as Tilehurst Without, that lies outside the borough boundaries of Reading.
 It therefore lies within the civil parish of Tilehurst in the area of the unitary authority of West Berkshire.